You have chosen your breeds, placed your order and are waiting for the arrival of your new chickens.

-If you are using a container with a slippery base, such as a tote box, you might want to put down some paper towels underneath the shavings.
+If you use a container with a slippery base, such as a tote box, you might want to put some paper towels underneath the shavings.
 This will help them keep their balance for the first few days.

 The bedding needs to be about 1-2 inches thick, and it should be changed daily.